apehex/adspying/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-wild-apehex could always use more documentation, whether as part of the
+Wild apehex could always use more documentation, whether as part of the
-official wild-apehex docs, in docstrings, or even on the web in blog posts,
+official Wild apehex docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback